JayJayGas/esp8266_bme280_project/README.md

-This is a project that takes 4 ESP8266 Node MCU boards and turns them into a temperature monitoring system.
+This is a project takes 4 ESP8266 Node MCU boards and turns them into a temperature monitoring system.

 In this project you have:
   - 3 Node MCU boards with BME280 temperature sensors.